Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Review**

 We found the "Suicide Switch" unreliable because of the harsh environment in space.
-The safety concerns are required to be addressed by other means(see more details in <u>Safety</u>)
+The safety concerns are required to be addressed by other means(see more details in [Safety](/safety/))

+### Reference

+[^1]: Brunner, I., Plötze, M., Rieder, S., Zumsteg, A., Furrer, G., & Frey, B. (2011).
+Pioneering fungi from the Damma glacier forefield in the Swiss Alps can promote granite weathering: Pioneering fungi.
+Geobiology, 9(3), 266–279. https://doi.org/10.1111/j.1472-4669.2011.00274.x

+[^2]: Cama, J., & Ganor, J. (2006).
+The effects of organic acids on the dissolution of silicate minerals: A case study of oxalate catalysis of kaolinite dissolution.
+Geochimica et Cosmochimica Acta, 70(9), 2191–2209. https://doi.org/10.1016/j.gca.2006.01.028

+[^3]: Chen, J., Blume, H.-P., & Beyer, L. (2000).
+Weathering of rocks induced by lichen colonization—A review.
+CATENA, 39(2), 121–146. https://doi.org/10.1016/S0341-8162(99)00085-5

+[^4]: Hibshman, J. D., Clark-Hachtel, C. M., Bloom, K. S., & Goldstein, B. (2023).
+A bacterial expression cloning screen reveals tardigrade single-stranded DNA-binding proteins as potent desicco-protectants (2023.08.21.554171). bioRxiv. https://doi.org/10.1101/2023.08.21.554171